|The Forgotten Daughter, A Newbery Honor Book, by Caroline Dale Snedeker (Rome)|

 | Between 1841 and 1869, the Oregon Trail was used by many settlers migrating west.
 The Oregon Trail spanned 2,170 miles through what is now Missouri, Kansas, Nebraska, Wyoming, Idaho, and Oregon.
 In 1843 an estimated 800 wagon-borne immigrants, led by Marcus Whitman, arrived in the Willamette Valley.
 Hundreds of thousands more followed, especially after gold was discovered in California in 1848.

 In We Were There on The Oregon Trail, William O. Steele provides an historical fiction account of Jeffrey Hunt, a 14-year old young man who departs from Independence, Missouri in 1843 with his mother and sister to go to Oregon in the footsteps of his father—who disappeared on a similar trip two years earlier.
-With hopes to find his lost father, fears for the known dangers of the journey, and courage to press on, Jeffrey begins his trip.
-The author provides an historically and geographically accurate adventure story typical of many who walked the original trail. (pp. 140) Grades 3-9.
+With hopes of finding his lost father, fear of the known dangers of the journey, and courage to press on, Jeffrey begins his trip.
+The author provides an historically and geographically accurate adventure story typical of many who walked the Oregon Trail.
+(140 pages) Ages 8-14

 ISBN: 0-9779000-4-5 AHSP# 8837